Zoneomics Logo

 5.

-To encourage a more productive use of land consistent with the public objectives and standards of accessibility, safety, infra structure and land use compatibility.
+To encourage a more productive use of land consistent with the public objectives and standards of accessibility, safety, infrastructure, and land use compatibility.

 B.